Mafyuh/Git-Homelab/scripts/README.md

 Modified version of https://github.com/loganmarchione/dccd, with Gotify notification on error and allowing to choose which directory is cd'd into before running script.
 I run this on each docker host through crontab every 30 minutes, just adding the -f flag with the folder which that host represents.
-So each directory represents a host.
+So each directory represents a host

 Clone this repo:
 ```